bitcraze/bitcraze-website/readme.md

 # TODO

-* Old products
+* Migrate content for old products
-* Add all content from the current site.
+* Integrate with Wordpress